context-driven-testing-toolkit/sparkler/README.md

    the entire area available for display
  * use log scale if the range of values is large

-The output image is written to a file called `my_graph.png` in the current working directory. **Older output files will be silently overwritten.**
+The output image is written to a file called `graph-<HASH>.png` in the current working directory, where `<HASH>` is the sha1 hash of the argument list that was passed to sparkler.
+This means that each data set you pass to sparkler should result in a consistent file name that is unique to that data set.
+The name of the generated png file is echoed back to the command line so that you can easily reference it in your scripts.
+Eg:

+    open `sparkler 0 1 1 2 3 5`

 sparkler graphs should fit exactly on a sheet of legal paper when printed.